openmrs/openmrs-contrib-id/installing-openmrsid.md

 	3. Mysql/MongoDB database name and credentials
 	4. Postfix mail sending credentials and port
 	5. reCAPTCHA keys (if you have them—they are required for signup)

+	If you don't need LDAP, and don't want to configure it, you may disable LDAP in config.

+    Change "ldap.enabled" to ```false```.

 	In addition, remove the items in the `user-modules` array.
 Modules need to be manually downloaded and placed in the `app/user-modules` directory.